Nexcella Announces 50 Patients Already Treated with CAR-T NXC-201; Estimates 100-Patient Total Enrollment for U.S. Food and Drug Administration Approval BLA Submission

 - Nexcella on track to present 50-patient cohort multiple myeloma data later this year at a premier scientific forum

-/EIN News/ -- Los Angeles, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Nexcella, Inc. (“Nexcella”, “Company”), a biopharmaceutical company engaged in the discovery and development of novel cell therapies for oncology and other indications and a subsidiary of Immix Biopharma, Inc. (NASDAQ: IMMX), today announced 50 relapsed/refractory multiple myeloma patients have already been dosed with next-generation CAR-T NXC-201 in its ongoing Phase 1b/2a clinical trial.
+/EIN News/ -- LOS ANGELES, Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Nexcella, Inc. (“Nexcella”, “Company”), a biopharmaceutical company engaged in the discovery and development of novel cell therapies for oncology and other indications, today announced 50 relapsed/refractory multiple myeloma patients have already been dosed with next-generation CAR-T NXC-201 in its ongoing Phase 1b/2a clinical trial.
 Nexcella anticipates 100-patient open-label total enrollment to seek U.S. FDA BLA approval.

 Robust enrollment of up to 5 patients per month continues in the NXC-201 ongoing Phase 1b/2a clinical trial.
 Nexcella is on track to present this 50-patient cohort multiple myeloma data later this year at a premier scientific forum.